cmkobel/gBGC/README.md

 _**Figure 12**: Median recombination rate per mutation rate (ClonalFrameML) per bin.
 There are 20 bins with an equal number of genes in each.
 The genes are from genospecies C, unitig 0 from Rhizobium leguminosarum, where each group represents a geographical group._

+It is curious that PHI (Figure 11) and ClonalFrame (Figure 12) are so divided on the results for DK (non-organic).
+I have a couple of ideas of how to investigate this further:
+* check if the genes that are exclusive by each method don't distort the GC3-recombination signal.
+*

 ### Segregating sites as a proxy for selection.